If you haven’t watched Boyz n the Hood then you have been living under a rock and need to educate yourself!

 Two couples, one already in a relationship and the other just meeting, go on a double date.
 The date itself is uneventful but the late-night activities will have you cringing and laughing at the same time.

-Both couples are preparing for a night of fun sex when the ladies (Tamala Jones and Vivica Fox) insist on using protection.
+Both couples are preparing for a night of fun intimacy when the ladies (Tamala Jones and Vivica Fox) insist on using protection.
 Their partners, played by Tommy Davidson and Jamie Foxx, and a dog, then head into the night in search of condoms and have a series of misadventures.

 This raunchy comedy delivers exactly what it says it will, but maybe don’t watch it with your mom!